zks0002/fixedpoint/docs/source/resizing.rst

 Clamping/wrapping below 0 integer bits
 ===============================================================================

-There may be times when you want to remove MSbs and still perform clamping ( e.g. keep the least significant 18 bits of a Q18.24 number but clamp/wrap the entire value).
+There may be times when you want to remove more MSbs than the current integer bit width and still perform clamping (e.g. keep the least significant 18 bits of a Q18.24 number but clamp/wrap the entire value).
 This can be done with the :meth:`.FixedPoint.keep_lsbs` or :func:`.keep_lsbs`.

 ..  doctest:: resizing with keep_lsbs
     :skipif: should_skip("resizing with keep_lsbs")